xyr11/xtrike-bot/README.md

    TIMEZONE=Antarctica/South_Pole
    ```

+3. On the `config.json` file, change the `exports.prefix`, `exports.botId`, `exports.botSupport`, `exports.devs`, `exports.botServer`, `exports.errLog`, and `exports.pingArea` variables to your own liking.
+Read the comments to see what they do.

 ### Run repository
-*If you're on Replit*, press the big "Run" button. *If not*, enter the following:
+*If you're on Replit*, you should press the big "Run" button.

+*If not*, enter the following command:
 ```
 npm start
 ```